rodimendes/whats-for-today/README.md

 - User can search for recipes.
 - The software must display recipes based on main ingredients, like: pork, chicken, meat, vegan, vegetarian,<br>gluten free, lactose free.
 - Each recipe must have information about main protein, presence of allergic ingredients. <i>Are gluten or lactose allergic ingredients?</i>
+- Against losses.
+- Information about salty or sweet plates, but also deserts as a part of sweet plates.
 - Next features:
   - Image-based ingredient identification;